 His primary task now is to tutor Cat.
 Finn stays with her, becoming her constant companion and friend as she grows into adulthood.
 But when the government grants rights to the ever-increasing robot population, Finn struggles to find his place in the world.
 As their relationship goes further than anyone intended, they have to face the threat of being separated forever.

-Cassandra Rose Clarke is the author of Our Lady of the Ice, Magic of Blood and Sea, Magic of Wind and Mist, Star’s End, Halo: Battle Born, and Halo: Meridian Divide.
-She grew up in south Texas and currently lives in a suburb of Houston, where she writes and teaches composition at a local college.
+Cassandra Rose Clarke is the author of Star Trek: Prodigy: A Dangerous Trade, Star Trek: The Next Generation: Shadows Have Offended, Our Lady of the Ice, Magic of Blood and Sea, Magic of Wind and Mist, Star’s End, Halo: Battle Born, and Halo: Battle Born: Meridian Divide.
+She grew up in south Texas and currently lives in Richmond, Virginia, where she tends to multiple cats.
 Cassandra’s first adult novel, The Mad Scientist’s Daughter, was a finalist for the 2013 Philip K. Dick Award, and her YA novel, The Assassin’s Curse, was nominated for YALSA’s 2014 Best Fiction for Young Adults.
 Her short fiction has appeared in Strange Horizons and Daily Science Fiction.
 Visit her at CassandraRoseClarke.com.

 “The Mad Scientist’s Daughter is a deeply engaging tale beautifully told.
 Cassandra Rose Clarke is a superb writer and this spellbinding novel should appeal to genre and mainstream readers equally.”